Twenty-two percent … that’s the average email open rate across all industries.

-Unless you’re publishing a long-form e-zine-type of newsletter (something like The Hustle), keep your emails short.
+Unless you’re publishing a long-form newsletter, keep your emails short.

-As short as possible.
-This applies to interoffice emails, outreach emails, sales emails, and even to promotional and company announcement emails.
+This applies to outreach emails, sales emails, transactional emails, and even to promotional and company announcement emails.

 Why keep things short?
 Because: